 Best you can do is to stop the video and watch the same part that confused you in the first place again and again.

 Perhaps the most important aspect of in-person lessons with an experienced guitar teacher is that you have an informed pair of eyes and ears watching and listening to you play.
 When something isn’t going the way it should, you have someone with the knowledge who can point it out to you.
 With a good teacher’s guidance, you’ll begin to learn to identify and correct mistakes on your own before they become bad habits ingrained into your playing.
 These are the habits that make you struggle and have a much more difficult time playing the guitar.

 2. The Lessons Aren’t Custom-Built to Your Individual Needs

 Pre-recorded video guitar lessons are specifically made to be applicable to thousands of students with different learning styles.
 But the most effective guitar lessons aren’t one-size-fits-all, cookie cutter plans taken one after another.
 Each student has different goals, ambition, taste, and reasons.
 That’s’ why each student will need a different strategy to achieve what he or she desires to achieve.

 What one student finds impossible to overcome, another student might breeze through with little thought.
 Without a good teacher to help plan a course of action, students frequently jump between pieces that are either too easy or too difficult.
 They have trouble gradually building their skills.
-A teacher will notice where a student’s struggles lie and help create and effective (it will actually work) and efficient (it will work quickly) practice that will build those skills.
+A teacher will notice where a student’s struggles lie and help create and effective (it will work) and efficient (it will work quickly) practice that will build those skills.